How to keep yourself, your animals, your investment, and your food supply safe

-Load/unload your own animals when possible.
+Load and unload your own animals when possible.

 If haulers come to you, provide a separate loading area for them.
 Require that equipment brought onto the farm is clean, and that haulers put on clean footwear or coverings.

-Don't eat or store human food around animals.
+Do not eat or store human food around animals.

 After bringing your animals back to your farm, isolate them for 21 days and watch for signs of illness.

-Cleaning & disinfection:
+Cleaning and disinfection:

-Thorough disinfection of surfaces and equipment is a 2-step process: CLEAN first, and then DISINFECT.
+Thorough disinfection of surfaces and equipment is a 2-step process: clean first, and then disinfect.

-Most disinfectants are useless in the presence of organic matter (dirt, dust, manure, etc).
+Most disinfectants are useless in the presence of organic matter (dirt, dust, manure, etc.).